oyarsa/graphmind/src/paper/gpt/CLI.md

 **Options**:

-* `--ann-graph PATH`: JSON file containing the annotated ASAP papers with graph results.  [required]
+* `--ann-graph PATH`: JSON file containing the annotated ASAP papers with summarised graph results.  [required]
 * `--output PATH`: The path to the output directory where the files will be saved.  [required]
 * `-m, --model TEXT`: The model to use for the extraction.  [default: gpt-4o-mini]
 * `-n, --limit INTEGER`: The number of papers to process.  [default: 1]